Skip to content

 Reimagine Your Home

-- Make one room entirely yours — a space that serves no one's needs but your own
+Beyond the practical changes, make one room entirely yours — a space that serves no one's needs but your own.
+Rearrange furniture to create spaces that feel fresh.
+Add items that reflect your current interests, not just family history.

 Some parents resist changing their children's rooms, keeping them as shrines to a past era.
-While there is no rush, gradually transforming these spaces can be a powerful way to signal to yourself that you are moving forward.
+There is no rush.
+But gradually transforming these spaces can be a powerful way to signal to yourself that you are moving forward — not abandoning the past, just making room for what comes next.

 Nurture Your Social Life